USEPA/FASM-sensor-AQI-analysis/README.md

 * All columns are of class character except *longitude*, *latutide*, and *elevation* which are of class numeric.
 * The *elevation* and *timezone* columns must exist for functions to run, but aren't required to be populated (can be left blank).
 * *deviceDeploymentID*, *deviceID*, and *locationID* are character identifiers for the sensors. *locationID* is typically generated from the latitude/longitude data, *deviceID* is an identification for the sensor, and *deviceDeploymentID* is a combination of the *locationID* and *deviceID*.
-* Any additional meta data columns beyond those listed above can be included.
+* Any additional metadata columns beyond those listed above can be included.
-#### Sensor Time Series Data
+#### Sensor Time-series Data

-The time series data file must have each row as an hourly **UTC** timestamp (with date and time) and columns of the measured parameter for each device, plus the first column for the timestamps.
+The time-series data file must have each row as an hourly **UTC** timestamp (with date and time) and columns of the measured parameter for each device, plus the first column for the timestamps.
 * The column titles must be:
    * *datetime*
    * the *deviceDeploymentID* used in the meta data

-**IMPORTANT**: The order of the *deviceDeploymentID* down the rows of the meta data must match the order of the *deviceDeploymentID* across the columns of the time series data after the datetime column.
+**IMPORTANT**: The order of the *deviceDeploymentID* down the rows of the metadata must match the order of the *deviceDeploymentID* across the columns of the time-series data after the datetime column.
-* For example, if sensor123abc is the first row in the meta data, then sensor123abc must also be the second column in the time series data after the datetime column.
-If sensor456def is the second row in the meta data, then sensor456def must also be the third column in the time series data after the datetime column and the first sensor.
+* For example, if sensor123abc is the first row in the metadata, then sensor123abc must also be the second column in the time-series data after the datetime column.
+If sensor456def is the second row in the metadata, then sensor456def must also be the third column in the time-series data after the datetime column and the first sensor.
-### Generate Bar Plots
+### The AQI Category Agreement Analysis

-Once the sensor data is in the appropriate format as described above, you can use the code in this repository to make your own AQI category agreement barplots.
-Add your meta data and time series data files to the data folder of this repository to begin walking through the template.
-You can follow the example laid out in (link), which also shows using example sensor data.
-Should this example and these functions not work exactly for you, feel free to take the code as inspiration for generating these plots in a way that works best for you.
+Once the sensor data is in the appropriate format as described above and your code environment is appropriately configured, you can use the code in this repository to make your own AQI category agreement barplots.
+Add your metadata and time-series data files to the `data` folder of this repository and begin walking through the template.
+You can follow the example laid out in ([link](https://urban-bassoon-v9zkyqw.pages.github.io/tutorial.html)), which also shows using example sensor data.
 ## Contact

 Please direct inquiries to: